Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/grid.md

 ## Responsive classes

 VF Design System's grid includes five tiers of predefined classes for building complex responsive layouts.
-Customize the size of your columns on extra small, small, medium, large, or extra large devices however you see fit.
+Customize the size of your columns on small, medium, large, or extra large devices however you see fit.

 ### All breakpoints